insighio/microSDI12/README.md

 ```
   * args:
     * SDI-12 sensor address.
 Typical range: 0-9.
     * measurement_name: Configures the name of the query.
 Default is "M" as the default query is "aM!".
   * returns:
     * Measurement data array: an array containing all the data collected from the sensor.
 For details on each data value, please advise sensor manufacturer manuals.
 If sensor is unreachable, returns `None`

+**set_timing_params** (char_wait_duration_us):

+Set the time needed for a character to be transmitted over UART.
+Used to calculate the sleep periods to ensure a character has been fully transmitted (ex. time to keep HIGH/LOW the direction and transmission pins for BREAK or MARK for SDI12).
+Default: 8333us

+**set_wait_after_uart_write** (wait_enabled):

+Enable/disable the sleep command after a UART write.
+For micropython implementations that uart.write calls uart_wait_tx_done, this sleep can be deactivated.
+If enabled, after UART write, the application sleeps for (char_wait_duration_us) * (number of command characters).

 # Example